 Institutions engaged in this work are often reluctant or reticent at first to begin, according to Baer, because of fear of their data being insufficient or flawed.
 “In fact, it often is flawed or messy,” said Baer.
 “But as campuses use their data in this work, these data actually improve through scrutiny and cleansing, so the gains become exponential once an institution starts down this path.”

-“By leveraging analytics and data science, leading-edge institutions are raising their aspirations to truly “optimize’ student success for individuals or cohorts.” – Baer
+“By leveraging analytics and data science, leading-edge institutions are raising their aspirations to truly “optimize’ student success for individuals or cohorts.” – Dr. Linda Baer

 “The institutions leading in this work are often utilizing a change management process John Kotter has developed and proven successful to deal with complex, cross-cutting issues that defy management through traditional organizational hierarchies,” said Norris, who cites Kotter’s award-winning Eight Steps Change Process as one of a long list of valuable resources shared in the white paper.